 Think friendship bracelets, but for adults.
 Websites like Etsy offer many high quality, handmade sets of jewelry, including necklaces, earrings and, yes, bracelets.
 Choose one with a meaningful inscription, or get it personally engraved so it’s totally unique to you and your friend.
 You can also get more creative if neither of you wear a lot of jewelry—for example, get matching keyrings.
 Make sure to get something that’s actually your friend’s style.
 You don’t want to buy them something that just sits in the bottom of their jewelry box.
 The whole point is to get them something they’ll wear often so it reminds them of you!

 Moving is stressful, and your friend could definitely use some self-care before, during and after the move.
-Help them chillax by giving them a self-care kit full of all their favorite products.
+Help them chillax by giving them a curated self-care kit gift basket full of all their favorite products.
 Think bath bombs, face bombs, scented soaps and lotions, fuzzy socks, a fluffy bathrobe—everything they need to pamper themselves.
 If you really want to spoil them, get them a gift certificate to a spa or massage therapist in their new city.
 Make sure to do the research and pick a place that has good reviews, or ask your connections for recommendations in the area.